zom-lang/rfcs/text/0001-functions.md

 # Drawbacks
 [drawbacks]: #drawbacks

-Why should we *not* do this?
+> Why should we *not* do this?

-We should, it's mandatory for all programming languages.
+We should, it's mandatory for all functional programming languages.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions